GoCarrot/headdesk/README.md

     $ headdesk unpack APK [DESTINATION] --analyze

 This will unpack an APK to the specified DESTINATION, or to the current working directory, and then perform analysis.

+### blame -- Find Symbols Inside AAR/JAR Files

+    $ headdesk blame SYMBOL [PATH]

+This will search for all JAR and AAR files in PATH for SYMBOL, and display matching packages and symbols.

+PATH defaults to the current directory.

+For JSON output pass `--json`.

 ## headdesk-lambda
 You can use `headdesk` easily from anywhere, without installing anything, using the hosted version.